 1. Basalt – The Black Stone

 Basalt is an igneous rock that comes from lava.
 Granite, on the other hand, is magma, rather than lava.
 The small grains that characterize basalt offer a stunning and beautiful depth when polished.
 Basalt is one of the most common igneous rocks on the surface of the earth.
-While characterized as black, it does present in other natural colors such as browns and greens.
-It can also found with peridot in it too.
+While characterized as black, it does present itself in other natural colors such as browns and greens.
+It can also be found with peridot in it, too.

 2. Red Jasper — Semi Precious and Beautiful

 Jasper is a mineral that closely resembles chert.
 Jasper offers a wide array of colors that range from yellow and green to red, brown and orange.
 The benefit of Jasper for flooring is that it offers decadent patterns with vivid colors.
 As a tile, it holds a shine well and is best used to create stunning entryways, counters, or accent flooring for larger projects.

 Jasper rates 6.5-7 on the hardness scale, so it is plenty hard for flooring.
 A nice piece of Jasper puts even the most beautiful piece of marble to shame.

 Serpentine is typically a mixed green mineral that may also contain brown, black, and gold tones.
 When polished, serpentine takes on some of the most beautiful stones in the world.
 It is a metamorphic rock like marble, but it is not calcite based.
 Serpentine makes an excellent floor tile.

 Serpentine is usually translucent to a degree.
 For flooring projects, a sub-light can illuminate the stones to a degree at night.
 As a mineral, serpentine offers some of the depth that Jasper does.
 It also is beautiful when polished and offers a stunning green richness.
 It is not as hard as Jasper.
 Serpentine rates 2.5-4 on the hardness scale.
 Serpentine was once lava that changed during the rock cycle and formed during the metamorphic process.